aryn-ai/sycamore/docs/source/querying_data/using_rag_pipelines.md

 4. The response is added to the question and additional metadata, and saved in conversational memory as an interaction
 5. The generative response and list of hybrid search results are returned to the application

-If a conversation ID wasn't supplied (see [here](../conversational_memory/using_with_conversational_search.md)), then the processor will not retrieve the conversational context or add an interactoin to conversational memory.
+If a [conversation ID](../conversational_memory/using_with_conversational_search.md) wasn't supplied, then the processor will not retrieve the conversation context or add an interaction to the conversation memory.

 ## Using the RAG pipeline

 Sycamore has a default RAG pipeline named `hybrid_rag_pipeline`, and it uses OpenAI GPT-3.5-TURBO as the LLM by default.
-To use the pipeline, specify it in your request and add the 'generative_qa_parameters':
+Sycamore is compatible with the OpenSearch query API.
+To use the pipeline, specify it in your search query and add the `generative_qa_parameters`:

 ```javascript
 GET <index_name>/_search?search_pipeline=hybrid_rag_pipeline